nlamirault/vision/README.md

         $ cd beats-dashboards-1.0.0
         $ ./load.sh

 * Then open the Kibana website (`http://localhost:9393`), then select Topbeat index, and open Topbeat dashboard.
+Do same with Packetbeat index and dashboard.

 ### Monitoring servers : Telegraf/InfluxDB/Grafana